shmulib/CGLSP/README.md

 ## Problem Instances

-This CGLSP sequencing problem comes from research Spanish academics conducted for a Spanish steel manufacturing company.
+This CGLSP sequencing problem orginates from research Spanish academics conducted for a Spanish steel manufacturing company.

 I've provided the paper they wrote about their research on the CGLSP problem in the CGLSP_academic research directory of this repo.
 The paper is the file - Sequencing jobs with asymmetric costs and transition constraints.pdf